 With that in mind, we thought we’d share some of Hildegard’s spiritual fast as inspiration for you.

 Why You Need a Spiritual Fast: the Impact of Modern Living

 Today it seems we have more than just toxic food stressing our system.
 Modern living means nail polish, lotions, shampoos, soap and countless other personal care products applied directly to our largest organ: our skin.

 Through our respiratory system, we inhale a multitude of toxins, whether we live in an urban or rural environment.
 And how does our body react to the plethora of wireless signals abound in the atmosphere from wi-fi signals, cordless phones, radio, satellite and who knows what else?

-All of this can lead up to serious imbalances in our lives.
+All of this can lead to serious imbalances in our lives.
 Because the physical results of these imbalances are easiest to see, we often overlook other aspects of our being.
 Namely, our spiritual health.